 Choose the Right Icebox

 Of course, the first step is to choose the right icebox.
 Make sure to look at all the options, particularly those from brands that specialize in camping needs.
 In addition, think about the functionality of the icebox.
 While a huge icebox can hold a large amount of food and drinks, it will also be harder to transport.
-In this situation, it might be better to go with multiple, smaller iceboxes that are easier to lift.
+In this situation, it might be better to go with multiple, smaller iceboxes that are easier to lift, or alternatively, a wheeled cooler that can be easily towed.
 With the icebox picked out, there are a few additional ways to prepare it for the trip, keeping the ice frozen.

 Prepare the Ice Properly